yiphei/yif-AI/learned_dropout/README.md

 These are some further things to look forward to:
 - substitute all $Dropout$'s for $LearnedDropout$
+- scale the ${L_1}$ norm penalty on an exponential schedule: the penalty is smaller earlier in the training and grows larger later in the training
+  - this is already implemented.
+I just didn't have enough compute to test this
 - implement tensor operations that take advantage of highly sparse tensors caused by $LearnedDropout$.
 This should greatly reduce compute time
   - this probably won't be a small effort since `torch.compile` does not currently support sparse tensors
 - instead of a single cosine function that maps values to $\[0, 1\]$, use a Fourier series